Our mission is simple and direct: To lead the fight against hunger.

 To make matters worse, many of those people who need help fall into a gap where they struggle to put food on their table and yet their incomes are too high to qualify for federal hunger-relief programs such as SNAP or free school meals for children.

-Gleaners Food Bank of Indiana was founded in 1980 by concerned citizens who had a simple yet profound vision: No one in Indiana should suffer from hunger and malnutrition.
+Gleaners Food Bank of Indiana was founded in 1980 by concerned citizens who had a simple yet profound vision: Food for every table.
+Hope for every future.
 Gleaners’ mission is to lead the fight against hunger in central and southeast Indiana by collecting, storing, and distributing food to those in need.
-Gleaners distributes food to hungry Hoosiers through a network of more than 260 partner agencies, including emergency food pantries, soup kitchens, and shelters.
+Gleaners distributes food to hungry Hoosiers through a network of more than 230 partner agencies, including emergency food pantries, soup kitchens, and shelters.

 Gleaners is part of the Feeding America network of food banks.
 Feeding America is a nationwide network of 200 food banks and 60,000 food pantries and meal programs that provides food and services to more than 46 million people each year.